The Eternal Forest

 Humans: A dynamic and adaptive race, humankind’s powers have finally pinnacled, however in this campaign, the group the party will be dealing with are from the kingdom to the north.
 With their recent industrialization, the human kingdoms have commissioned several expeditions into the forest to search for resources.
 The existence of elves only on par with bedtime stories and crazed sightings, they are unaware of most races that dwell in the vast forest on their borders.
 The most they knew of beforehand were of the Gnolls who will occasionally raid their smaller settlements.
 These expeditions have not been successful; ill equipped for the dangerous expanse of the forest and will kindly offer goods and services to those who can ease their ventures and be lucky enough to find their camps.

-Dwarves: Numbering very few in the forest the only dwarves the party may find are exiles from the Dwarven kingdoms far to the south.
+Dwarves: Numbering very few in the forest the only dwarves the party may find are exiles from the Dwarven kingdoms far to the north.
 Traditionally having a very strict caste system, dwarves do not see many matters of the surface world to be much of their concern.
 So when dwarves turn to the life of druidic practices or that of an ascetic, they are forced to leave their homes and venture into the lands above.
 Not much is otherwise known of their customs in the forest.

 Nacatil: Savage People of the forest who resemble leopards, these people have been the subject of magical exploitation and slavery over the darker periods of the forest’s history.
 This has led to a deep superstition of magic and anyone within the culture caught practicing is severely punished.
 They have been in conflict with their neighboring Flind-gnolls for decades, equally uncivilized yet five times as vicious.
 The have been trading with the ambitious humans, however, who aim to use their tribe lands in the cliffs to the northwest.
 The Nacatil sit over a very hefty claim of minerals containing nitrate, a mineral rich in the compound potassium nitrate, used in making gunpowder.
 Trading guns to the Nacatil has been their strategy, who value how efficiently they kill gnolls.
 The Humans would be very interested in claiming these lands as their own, and who knows how patient they’ll remain if they fail in relocating the Nacatil.